wootaekkim/Machine-Learning-Data-analysis-projects-/README.md

 Just as above two projects, this is also done using dataset from Kaggle.
 Goal of this project was to predict ratings of the games released on Steam which is a video game digital distribution service.
-Here I have combined two features which had high correlation coefficients Which turned out to have highest features importance.
+Here, as part of feature engneering process I have combined two features which had high correlation coefficients Which turned out to have the highest features importance.
 For prediction, I mostly used tree based models such as XGBoost and LightGBM then combined them all using stacked model.
 After trials of train and prediction preocesses using various models, I got the best result from Stacked model with RMSE score 0.097.